MicrosoftDocs/win32/desktop-src/accessibility/accessibility-testwithuia.md

 Without adequate access, many users of assistive technology, such as screen reader and on-screen keyboard users, would be unable to use your application.
 It is important to thoroughly test your application to ensure that it provides adequate information about its UI elements, and that all of your application scenarios can be accomplished with just a keyboard.

-This section describes tools for testing the accessibility implementation of your application to ensure that the UI is fully accessible to client applications, people with vision, learning, dexterity/mobility, and language/communication disabilities or limitations, and users who just prefer using the keyboard.
+This section describes tools for testing the accessibility implementation of both Windows and web applications to ensure that the UI is fully accessible to client applications, people with vision, learning, dexterity/mobility, and language/communication disabilities or limitations, and users who just prefer using the keyboard.

-## In this section
+## Tools

 - [Accessibility Insights](https://accessibilityinsights.io/) - Helps developers find and fix accessibility issues in websites, and Windows applications.
 The tool supports two primary scenarios:
   - **FastPass** - a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
   - **Assessment** - lets anyone verify that a web site is 100% compliant with accessibility standards and guidelines.
-Accessibility Insights for Windows also includes the ability to review UI Automation elements, properties, control patterns, and events similar to [Inspect](https://docs.microsoft.com/windows/desktop/winauto/inspect-objects) and [Accessible Event Watcher (AccEvent)](https://docs.microsoft.com/windows/desktop/winauto/accessible-event-watcher).
+[Accessibility Insights](https://accessibilityinsights.io/) also lets you review UI Automation elements, properties, control patterns, and events (similar to the [Inspect](https://docs.microsoft.com/windows/desktop/winauto/inspect-objects) and [AccEvent](https://docs.microsoft.com/windows/desktop/winauto/accessible-event-watcher) legacy tools described in the following section).

- **Legacy testing tools**
+### Legacy testing tools

 - [Inspect](https://docs.microsoft.com/windows/desktop/winauto/inspect-objects): Lets you view the accessibility data of any UI element.
 It is especially useful for ensuring properties and control patterns are set correctly when extending a common control or creating a custom control.
 - [Accessible Event Watcher (AccEvent)](https://docs.microsoft.com/windows/desktop/winauto/accessible-event-watcher): Examines accessibility data to validate application UI elements and ensure UI elements raise proper Microsoft Active Accessibility and UI Automation events on UI events.
 AccEvent is typically used to debug issues and to validate that custom and extended controls are working correctly.
 - [AccScope](https://docs.microsoft.com/windows/desktop/winauto/accscope): Enables visual evaluation of an application's accessibility during the early design and development phases.
 AccScope helps visualize how a screen reader uses UI Automation information provided by an app, and shows where adding information or support to your application can improve its accessibility.